Judslat/P2VPFLASH/README.md

-V11 IS NOW THE LATEST VERSION, THERE ARE SOME MINOR COSMETIC CHANGES TO THE INTERFACE PLUS PUTTY NOW OPENS FOR 5 SECONDS THEN CLOSES AS OPPOSED TO V10 WHERE YOU HAD TO CLOSE THE PUTTY WINDOW MANUALLY
+V11 IS NOW THE LATEST VERSION,BUT IT HAS ISSUES SO ITS BEEN PULED PLEASE CHECK BACK ALTER

 **********************************************************************************
 the win7 32bit is exactly that, the latest version doesnt work due to netframe work and also putty version is 64bit, has been tested on